Hyraze/collective-ai-tools/public/README.md

 - [Kaiber](https://kaiber.ai/) - Tell stories like never before with our advanced AI generation engine `#freemium`
 - [Leonardo](https://leonardo.ai) - Text-to-image Create production-quality visual assets for your projects with unprecedented quality, speed, and style-consistency `#free`
 - [MergeML](https://mergeml.com/) - Lightning Fast Image Generation `#free`
-- [Midjourney AI](https://www.midjourneyai.ai/) - Just enter your prompt and click the generate button.No code required to generate your image! `#freemium`
 - [Novita.ai](https://novita.ai/) - Novita is your go-to solution for fast and affordable AI image generation. `#paid`
 - [Picsart](https://picsart.com/ai-image-generator/) - Convert words into an image in mere seconds with the Picsart AI Image Generator. `#freemium`
 - [pica-ai](https://www.pica-ai.com/) - Experience funny or realistic face swapping effects.
 Begin by uploading your photo!. `#freemium`